digidem/starter-interface/README.md

 # Fork modification
 - Captive-portal as application that redirects to a set url or port
 - Balena starter interface runs on a separate express app on port 8079
+- A seperate page for connecting to WiFi
 - Design tweaks for better responsiveness
+- Connect to password-less network

 # Documentation